-Sharon Hodgson is the Labour Parliamentary Candidate for Washington and Sunderland West.
+Sharon Hodgson is the Labour MP for Washington and Sunderland West.

 Sharon was born in 1966, and has lived in Tyne and Wear virtually all of her life; she continues to live there with her husband, Alan, with whom she has two children.